 1. Accept that your brain is not built to multitask.

-Multitasking is a myth; it simply doesn’t exist.
+Multitasking is a myth; it simply does not exist.
 Your brain is incapable of simultaneously processing separate streams of information from multiple tasks.
 That’s because there’s interference between the two tasks, says MIT’s Dr. Earl Miller.
 What you’re really doing is task-switching–moving rapidly and ineffectively between tasks.

 2. Manage extraneous thoughts quickly and systematically.